 Statistical Signal Processing & Machine Learning in Finance

-Serge Darolles, Gaëlle Le Fol, and Beatrice Sagna with another co-author are working on volume prediction (univariate and multivariate) models using machine learning method.
-Their first results presented in a working paper show that machine learning technics outperform ARMA and SETAR specification both in and out of sample.
-Two additional papers will be written in this strand of research.
-The first one discusses the impact of the discretization step in the tracking of the VWAP price.
-The second relies all this research on volumes to the development of factor investing strategies.
+Serge Darolles, Gaëlle Le Fol, and Beatrice Sagna with another co-author are working on volume prediction (univariate and multivariate) models using machine learning methods.
+Their first results presented in a working paper show that machine learning techniques outperform ARMA and SETAR specifications both in and out of sample.

-Finally, we have organized in February 2022 our fourth Hackathon – AI and ML in Asset management, with 66 participants/41 teams (See Hackathon 2022).
+Finally, we have organized four hackathons on AI and ML in Asset management.
+The last one was organised in February 2022 with 66 participants/41 teams (See Hackathon 2022).

-These two last topics are of course related to the following one.
+These two last topics are of course related to the next one.

 Big data, machine learning and Alternative Data in Finance

-Serge Darolles and Gaëlle Le Fol, with the support of an ENSAE Master Student, have studied the use of Nowcasters to predict changes in regime.
+Serge Darolles and Gaëlle Le Fol, with the support of a former ENSAE Master Student, have studied the use of Nowcasters to predict changes in regime.
 The first results presented in Darolles, Deni, Le Fol (2022) are promising, and further developments will be tested.

-Arthur Stalla-Bourdillon and his co-authors (Menzie Chinn and Nicolas Chatelais) published a paper in the Journal of International Money and Finance underlining how relying on a large datasets of sectoral equity prices performs better in macro-forecasting than using, as a predictor, the aggregate equity prices.
-Embedding these sectoral stock prices into a factor model also outperforms conventional benchmark, such as the term spread.
+Arthur Stalla-Bourdillon and his co-authors published a paper in the Journal of International Money and Finance underlining how relying on a large datasets of sectoral equity prices performs better in macro-forecasting than using, as a predictor, the aggregate equity prices.
+Embedding these sectoral stock prices into a factor model also outperforms conventional benchmarks, such as the term spread, (see Publications).

-Finally, an « Alternative Data in Finance » special invited session leaded by Serge Darolles, Member of the QMI has been organised at the Computational Financial Econometrics (CFE) conference in London in December 2022 (see CFE conference 2022).
-A companion publication in Option Finance (November) by Serge Darolles treated the same topic.
+Finally, an « Alternative Data in Finance » special invited session led by Serge Darolles, Member of the QMI has been organised at the Computational Financial Econometrics (CFE) conference in London in December 2022 (see CFE conference 2022).
+A companion publication in Option Finance (November) by Serge Darolles adressed the same topic.

 The development of ESG dataset is a new and promising field for this topic.
-Several research are conducted on the link between ESG rating and the risk premia of listed securities.
+Researches are conducted on the link between ESG rating and the risk premia of listed securities.
 Darolles, He and Le Fol (2022) are interested in the role played by institutional investors in this relationship, by analysing the change of sign in this relationship that institutional investors could cause.
 Darolles, Faverjon and Lambert (2022) are interested in the information contained in ESG scores.
 They first break down this information into a systematic part, resulting from a direct analysis of raw information, and an analysis part relative to each rating agency.
 They measure the predicting power on stock returns of these two separate parts, and then highlight the role of ESG rating agency on price formation.
+An organized session on "Causal inference in sustainable investing" will be organized at the next CFE conference in London, in December 2024.

 Risk premia